Hrabovszki1023/OKW/README.md

 The  Steps you have to do are:

-* Define for all test relevant GUI-Element a functional name (FN).
+1. Define for all test relevant GUI-Element a functional name (FN).
-* Find the Locators which identifies for a GUI-Object.
+2. Find the locators which identifies a GUI-Object.
 The goal is: OKW has to identify the GUI-Objects clearly.
-The Selenium GUI-adapter uses XPATH as Locator.
+The OKW Selenium GUI-adapter uses XPATH as Locator.
-* Add GUI-Adapter (e.g. SeTextField) for the specific GUI-Object to the Frame.
+3. Add GUI-Adapter (e.g. SeTextField) for the specific GUI-Object to the Frame.
-** define functional name with OKW annotation like this: '@OKW_FN( FN = "Display" )' ** assign the GUI-Adapter with the specific locator
+   * Define functional name with OKW annotation like this: '@OKW_FN( FN = "Display" )'.
+   * Assign the GUI-Adapter with the specific locator.

 ### The Calculator Example